XPRESSyourself/XPRESSpipe/docs/content/beginner.rst

 | - The truncation option is only necessary when using XPRESSpipe to process ribosome profiling samples and their associated RNA-seq samples.
 | - If interested in quantifying miRNA, etc, leave out the :data:`--protein_coding` argument.
-| - If running sequencing where the read (single-end) or mates not equal to 100 bp, you will want to change the :data:`--sjdbOverhang` argument to be the length of one of the paired-end reads - 1, so if we ran 2x100bp sequencing, we would specify :data:`--sjdbOverhang 99`
+| - If running sequencing where the read (single-end) or mates not equal to 100 bp, you will want to change the :data:`--sjdbOverhang` argument to be the length of one of the paired-end reads - 1, so if we ran 2x100bp sequencing, we would specify :data:`--sjdbOverhang 99` (although in this case, the default of :data:`--sjdbOverhang 100` is fine).
 | - This may take awhile, and as we will discuss later, you may want to run these steps on a supercomputer, but this will serve as a preliminary guide for now.

 =================================